 I always seem to be alone on this choice, but Half-Blood Prince is the best film.
 After the somewhat-disappointing Order of the Phoenix, it was a welcome return to form for the series.
-It’s takes the best parts of each previous film — the magic of SS, the mystery of CoS, the adventure of GoF, and the darkness of OoTP.
-Half-Blood Prince takes me on an emotional roller coaster — I am frightened as Harry and Dumbledore venture into Voldemort’s cave, I laugh at Ron’s love potion foibles, I am hurt for the broken-hearted Hermoine.
+It takes the best parts of each previous film — the magic of Stone, the mystery of Secrets, the adventure of Goblet, and the darkness of Phoenix.
+Half-Blood Prince takes me on an emotional roller coaster.
+I am frightened as Harry and Dumbledore venture into Voldemort’s cave, I laugh at Ron’s love potion foibles, and I am hurt for the broken-hearted Hermoine.
 Snape’s betrayal to Harry is heartbreaking, especially to readers of the book, who know the truth when poor Harry is stunned and confused.
 And the emotional funeral for Dumbledore gives me chills every time.

-I thought Prisoner of Azkaban was the best book, as it involved what were quite possibly the biggest twists in the whole series.
-One, the revelation that Sirius Black was not only a good guy, but Harry’s godfather; Two, that Harry and co. actually were able to save both Sirius and Buckbeak from their executions; and Three, that Ron’s pet rat was actually Voldemort’s #2 the whole time.
+Prisoner of Azkaban was the best book, as it involved, quite possibly, the biggest twists in the series.
+One, the revelation that Sirius Black was not only a good guy but Harry’s godfather.
+Two, that Harry and company were able to save both Sirius and Buckbeak from their executions.
+Three, that Ron’s pet rat was Peter Pettigrew the entire time.
 But the weight of these revelations, which were all vital to the future of the films, were lost.
-This was the only one directed by Cuarón, and, I have some qualms with the creative choices made — from the “normal kid” clothes worn by the students to the CGI werewolf sequence to the omnipresent giant pumpkin patch.
+This was the only one directed by Cuarón, and I have some qualms with the creative choices made.
+The “normal kid” clothes worn by the students, the CGI werewolf sequence, and the omnipresent giant pumpkin patch being a few.

 Sean (Best: DH2, Worst: PoA)

-I could spend a lot of time extolling virtues of some movies, or griping about absent book plot points that weakened other movies (Why did Draco build the Vanishing Cabinet if there was no battle?) for many of these films.
+I could spend a lot of time extolling virtues of some movies or griping about absent book plot points that weakened other movies (Why did Draco build the Vanishing Cabinet if there was no battle?).
 However, as some of my compatriots have wrongly put Alfonso Cuarón’s Prisoner of Azkaban as the best Harry Potter film, I feel I must expand on why it’s the absolute WORST.